Charles Driebe: Early life and education

 Driebe was born in Fort Gaines, Georgia.
 His family moved to Atlanta when he was five years old.
 His father was a prominent attorney and one-time member of the Atlanta Board of Aldermen (later renamed the Atlanta City Council).
 Driebe's father had a client, Herb Lance, who was a DJ known as ‘Cousin Herb’ on a Black-owned radio station WERD (Atlanta), and also owned a record shop on Auburn Avenue.
 Driebe frequented the shop, and Lance gave him DJ promo copies of blues and soul albums, kindling Driebe's love for the music.

-Driebe completed his BA at Tulane University where he was a DJ, Jazz Program Director, and eventually Station Program Director at WTUL, the college's radio station.
-He completed his JD at the University of Georgia, where he was also a DJ at the radio station WUOG.
-In law school, he helped a new group named R.E.M. land their first show in Atlanta and then a series of shows at a bar in the Buckhead neighborhood called Hedgens.
+Driebe completed a BA at Tulane University while a DJ, Jazz Program Director, and eventually college radio WTUL Station Program Director.
+He completed a JD at the University of Georgia, where he was also a DJ at WUOG.
+During law school, he assisted newly formed R.E.M. land their first Atlanta show, then a series of shows at the Hedgens bar in the Buckhead neighborhood.